-Applications for the Masters of Arts in educational and instructional technology are accepted on an ongoing basis.
+Applications for the Masters of Arts and the Graduate Certification in educational and instructional technology are accepted on an ongoing basis.

 Within this online application system, applicants must include the following: